Chihuahua Temperament: What's Good About 'Em, What's Bad About 'Em

 - Doesn't need much exercise

-- LOVES warmth
+- LOVES warm sunny climates

-- Lives a long time
+- Usually has a long lifespan

 A Chihuahua may be right for you.